Garden Bee Flower Farm LLC

 garden bee flower farm

 I am a member of the American Dahlia Society, and I belong to my local dahlia societies.
-There is the Central Carolina Dahlia Society in Winston-Salem, NC and the Carolinas Dahlia Society in Asheville, NC.
+I exhibit some of my dahlias at the Carolinas Dahlia Society show in Cashiers, NC.
 I am learning more about showing and exhibiting dahlias.
 I am an American Dahlia Society Candidate Judge.
 In 2026, I did join the Knoxville Dahlia Society in Knoxville, TN.
 I look forward to learning more about exhibiting dahlias through this southern state group of dahlia lovers!

-After I begun growing a few dahlias from seed in 2019, my focus gradually shifted toward cultivating unique dahlia cultivars from my own dahlia garden.
-I save dahlia seeds from my dahlia field and evaluate the dahlia seedlings.
+After I began growing a few dahlias from seed in 2019, I became fascinated by their diversity, and my focus gradually shifted toward cultivating unique dahlia cultivars from my own garden.
+Each year, I save dahlia seeds from my dahlia field and evaluate the dahlia seedlings.
 I am looking for the cultivars that produce long stems for cutting, have solid bloom attachment, great vase life, tubers store well, and are floriferous.
 I am also looking for seedlings that have a vivid or unusual color that stands out.
-It is a long process as it takes 3 or 4 years of evaluation to make sure the new dahlia cultivar is consistent in form and color with stable genetics.
-As I plant my first-year dahlia seedlings each year, I cannot wait to see what magic was created from bee pollination in my dahlia field.
-So exciting!
-I share weekly photos of the dahlias that I grow from seed on my Instagram account where I document their progress.
-I hope you will follow along!
-I have short articles about growing dahlias from seeds, cuttings, and tubers on my website under blogs.
-I hope you enjoy reading them. https://mygardenbee.com/blogs/news/planting-and-growing-dahlias
+It is a long process as it takes three to four years of evaluation to make sure the new dahlia cultivar is consistent in form and color with stable genetics.

 Paula grows dahlias from seed in her North Carolina dahlia garden.